Dr Laura Martin

 Research interests:

-Laura's main research interests are in the literature of the 18th century and early 19th century, with particular emphasis on the works of Goethe and Kleist, women writers of the period (in particular Benedikte Naubert), the Novella and the Fairy Tale.
-She has published on the above authors as well as on Musäus, Mörike, Büchner, Hawthorne, and Henry James.
-Laura is particularly interested in the construction of gender throughout the Pre-and Post-French Revolutionary period as well as in the social and cultural conditions that determine literary production.
-Further related interests include: Romanticism; Grimms' Fairy Tales and their relationship to other tale production in Germany and elsewhere, the relationship of gender to (literary) genre; women writers in the 18th and 19th centuries; the Fantastic in literature, Anglo-German Relations in the Romantic era; Theories of Narrative, Gender Theory, and Comparative Interpretations of Fairy Tales.
+My main research area in past years has been in the literature of the 18th century and early 19th century in Germany, the US and Britain, with particular emphasis on the works of Goethe and Kleist, women writers of the period (in particular Benedikte Naubert), the Novella and the Fairy Tale.
+I have published on the above authors as well as on Musäus, Mörike, Büchner, Hawthorne, and Henry James.
+My abiding interests include Romanticism; Grimms’ Fairy Tales and their relationship to other tale production in Germany and elsewhere, the relationship of gender to (literary) genre; women writers in the 18th and 19th centuries; the Fantastic in literature, Anglo-German Relations in the Romantic era; Theories of Narrative, Gender Theory, and Comparative Interpretations of Fairy Tales.

 2011